FrankM1/docs/content/concepts/custom-schedulers.md

 ## Summary
-You've found out how to implement a custom scheduling adapter to replace the default scheduler that is installed by Ghost.
+You've found out how to implement a custom scheduling adapter to replace the default scheduler that is installed by Qazana.
 Utilise this method if you are using a cache in front of your site, or if you want to use external schedulers.